MAI-Medicine-for-AI/DSA/diagnostics.md

     └─ No  → Refer to other chapters

 ---
-## Chapter 7: Learning & Optimization Disorders
+## Chapter G: Learning & Optimization Disorders

 [Start] Are there optimization issues in the model’s training or output?